emcache/emcache/docs/advanced_topics.rst

     )

 Right now :class:`ClusterEvents` has only support for reporting events realated to changes of the node healthiness, the two hooks :meth:`on_node_healthy` and :meth:`on_node_unhealthy` would be called - independntly of the `purge_unhealthy_nodes` configuration - when one of the nodes of the cluster change the healthy status.
+Besides of the argument for identifying univocally the node that is related to a specifice event, as a first argument the :class:`ClusterManagment` instance will be provided which might be used for retrieving more information about the cluster and its nodes.

+Events are dispatched in serie, meaning that behind the scenes Emcache will be calling one and only one hook at any moment, and order of the events will be guaranteed.
+The hook, due to the asynchronous nature might decide to run asynchronous operations, this might delay the delivery of pending messages.